|

 are no weak soldiers.

-Good kitchens kill more men than sharp swords.
+Good kitchens kill more men than sharp sword.

 Cat is like rich man's heir - never dies